CLoaKY233/KerasLab/README.md

 This project is a deep learning application that classifies images of cats and dogs using a Convolutional Neural Network (CNN) built with TensorFlow and Keras.
 The application features a Streamlit-based user interface for training the model, visualizing the training process, and making predictions.

+---
+To Learn more about the project, click [Here](LearnWithPrompts.md)

 ## Table of Contents

 - [Features](#features)